Neck Injuries From Car Accidents in Alabama

 Frequently Asked Questions

-Can a neck injury cause arm pain?
+Can a neck injury from a car accident cause arm pain?

 Yes.
-Cervical radiculopathy — pain, numbness, or weakness radiating into the arm — occurs when a herniated disc or bone spur compresses a nerve root in the neck.
-This symptom indicates a more serious structural injury than a simple strain and significantly affects the value of your claim.
+Cervical radiculopathy — pain radiating into the arm — occurs when a herniated disc or bone spur compresses a nerve root.
+This indicates a more serious structural injury and significantly affects claim value.

 Will I need neck surgery after my car accident?